-Government and Public Administration

-Have you served as an officer of a club or organization?
+OCCUPATIONS Government and Public Administration Compliance Officers and Inspectors Have you served as an officer of a club or organization?
 Do you like to plan and organize activities?
-Are you interested in politics?
+Construction and Building Inspectors Are you interested in politics?
 Would you like to work in another country?
 Are rules and laws important to you?

-If you answered yes to two or more of the questions above, you might be interested in considering a career in government and public administration.

-Through the national, state, and local governments, the public can express its will and make our way of life possible.
-Through government, individuals can act together to accomplish what cannot be done alone.
-Most of these actions are carried out only by the government.
+Foreign Service Officers If you answered yes to two or more of the questions above, you Government Benefits Interviewers might be interested in considering a career in government and public administration.
+Interpreters and Translators Through the national, state, and local government, the public can express its will and make our way of life possible.
+Through License Clerks government, individuals can act together to accomplish what cannot be done alone.
+Most of these actions are carried out only by the Mail Carriers government.
 For example, the federal government includes the military for protection.
 It also includes ambassadors who represent us in foreign countries.
 It is Congress that passes laws.
 The Administration carries out and enforces those laws.
 You would find almost every occupation within the government.
-However, this Government and Public Administration career cluster focuses on those occupations that are unique.
+However, this Government and Public Administration career cluster focuses on Meter Readers Postal Clerks Postmasters and Mail Superintendents those occupations that are unique.
+Helpful Piqua High School Electives Social and Community Services Managers AP Government Economics World Language Social Science Research Assistants Psychology Sociology AP World history Tax Examiners Statistics and Probability AP Government and Politics Transportation Inspectors ECC US History Current Events Urban and Regional Planners Service Learning

-AP Government

-Economics

-World Language

-Psychology

-Sociology

-AP World History

-AP Statistics

-AP Government and Politics

-ECC US History

-Current Events

-Service Learning

-Health Science

-Are science classes your favorite?
+OCCUPATIONS Health Science Anesthesiologists Nuclear Medicine Technologies Are science classes your favorite?
 Do you enjoy helping people?
-Have you served as a volunteer in a hospital?
+Athletic Trainer Nurse Anesthetists Have you served as a volunteer in a hospital?
 Do you follow instructions exactly?
 Can you work fast in an emergency?
-Do you take good notes in class?

-If you answered yes to two or more of the questions above, you might be interested in considering a career in health science.

-In the Health Science cluster you would promote health and wellness or diagnose and treat injuries and disease.
+Chiropractor Nurse Practitioners Do you take good notes in class?
+If you answered yes to two or more of the questions Dental Hygienists Gynecologists above, you might be interested in considering a career in health science.
+Dental lab Techs Pediatrician In the Health Science cluster you would promote Dentist Pharmacists health and wellness or diagnose and treat injuries and disease.
 You could work directly with people.
-Or you could work in laboratories to get information used in research or diagnosis.
-Health service employees may work in hospitals, offices, or laboratories.
+Dermatologists Phlebotomists You could work in laboratories to get information used in research or diagnosis.
+Health service Dietitians Physical Therapist employees may work in hospitals, offices, or laboratories.
 Others work on cruise ships, at sports arenas, or within communities.

-Child Development AP Chemistry AP Biology Medical Terminology Introduction to Human Body Systems Anatomy and Physiology Introduction to Healthcare Health Careers Lab Speech Athletic Training Sociology AP Statistics

-Medical Careers Academy Exercise Science
+Emergency Medical Technicians Physicians Assistant Helpful Piqua High School Electives Child Development Exercise Physiologist Podiatrists AP Chemistry AP Biology Medical Terminology General Practitioner Psychiatrist Introduction to Human Body Systems Anatomy and Physiology Health Services Administrators Radiologists Introduction to Healthcare Health Careers Lab Speech Home Health Aides Registered Nurse Athletic Training Sociology Licensed Practical Nurses Surgeons Statistics and Probability Psychology Higher level math classes Massage Therapists Upper Valley Career Technology Center Offerings Medical Assistants Medical Careers Academy Exercise Science Medical Lab Techs Edison Community College Offerings Medial Scientists Emergency Medical Technician short-term certificate Medical Secretaries Medical Assistant certificate Medical Lab Technician, A.A.S.
+MRI Technologist Clinical Laboratory Assistant certificate Registered Nursing, A.A.S.

-Higher level math classes

-Psychology

-Emergency Medical Technician short-term certificate Medical Assistant certificate Medical Lab Technician, A.A.S.
-Clinical Laboratory Assistant certificate Registered Nursing, A.A.S.
 LPN/ADN Transition, A.A.S.
 Phlebotomy short-term certificate Physical Therapy Assistant, A.A.S.

-- Anesthesiologists

-- Athletic Trainer

-- Chiropractor

-- Dental Hygienists

-- Dental Lab Techs

-- Dentist

-- Dermatologists

-- Dietitians

-- Emergency Medical Technicians

-- Exercise Physiologist

-- General Practitioner

-- Health Services Administrators

-- Home Health Aides

-- Licensed Practical Nurses

-- Massage Therapists

-- Medical Assistants

-- Medical Lab Techs

-- Medial Scientists

-- Medical Secretaries

-- MRI Technologist

-- Nuclear Medicine Technologies

-- Nurse Anesthetists

-- Nurse Practitioners

-- Gynecologists

-- Optometrists

-- Pediatrician

-- Pharmacists

-- Phlebotomists

-- Physical Therapists

-- Physicians Assistants

-- Podiatrists

-- Psychiatrist

-- Radiologists

-- Registered Nurses

-- Surgeons